mrc-ide/msc-istda-2019/syllabus/istda-syllabus_msc-2019.md

 #### Maths review (optional)

 Optional Maths Review sessions on Wednesday afternoons will review core mathematical used in advanced statistics.

-> JE: Marc, Barbara -- please add brief summary of topics to be covered in maths review sessions.
+They will involve a mixture of lecture and interactive problem sets to practice concepts.

+* Weeks 1 through 3: Calculus (Derivatives, Integrals, Differential Equations).
+* Weeks 4 through 7: Matrix Algebra.
+* Weeks 8 through 10: Introduction to Python.

 These sessions are recommended for any students not recently familiar with these topics who are planning to proceed to mathematical modelling, advanced statistics (e.g. Bayesian statistics, spatial statistics), or machine learning modules in the second term.